eamonn1/crossover-trial-non-app/README.md

 3 Simulate more sophisticatedly where can vary one parameter

-4 Simulate one trial and go on to analyses, the focus though is on plotting the data
+4 Simulate one trial and go on to analyse, the focus though is on plotting the data